 I guess it is human nature for most people to see what they can get away with.
-In former offices, a lot of workers would get to work 5-10 minutes late or leave at the end of the day 5-10 minutes early.
+In my previous offices, a lot of workers would get to work 5-10 minutes late or leave at the end of the day 5-10 minutes early.
 If a superior never called them on this, they would continue to do it.
 The same would apply to not following the office dress code or spending too much time on a lunch break.

 11. Cutting Corners

 It is also human nature for people to do the least amount of work possible in completing a task.
 This is related to "skating" and taking shortcuts to finish a job.
 The problem with cutting corners is that in many situations the quality of the end product will suffer.